-We're offering Chemistry of Food and Natural Products (16:137:578), which provides an overview of the chemistry involved in food and personal care products.
+Chemistry of Food and Natural Products (16:137:578) provides an overview of the chemistry involved in food and personal care products.
 Fundamentals of Personal Care Science (16:137:570) (offered both semesters) will be held online on Monday nights.
 While required for the Personal Care Science Concentration, this course is great as an elective for students in Biotech, Drug Discovery and Development, and Applied Food Science and Technology to learn about cosmetic chemistry.
-In addition, Fragrance Applications in Personal Care Science (16:137:572) will meet online or in person on Wednesday evenings (Fundamentals of Personal Care Science is a prereq for this course).
-We'll also offer Special Topics: Advanced Topics in Personal Care Science and Formulations (16:137:607), the follow-up to Product Development and Formulations for Personal Care Science, online on Tuesday nights.
+We will also run Special Topics: Dermaceutics (16:137:603 section 90) as well as Special Topics: Advanced Topics in Personal Care Science and Formulations (16:137:607), the follow-up to Product Development and Formulations for Personal Care Science.
 This is taught by the popular and energetic Ricardo Diez-join the experience!

-We also running Current Regulations and Standards for Foods in Domestic and International Trade (16:137:577), taught by Ronald Levine, and Cosmetic Quality, Safety and Global Regulation (16:137:586) with Dr. Jay Goldring.
+We are also running Current Regulations and Standards for Foods in Domestic and International Trade (16:137:577), taught by Ronald Levine, and Cosmetic Quality, Safety and Global Regulation (16:137:586) with Dr. Jay Goldring.

 Students in any of the life science concentrations can take Concepts in Global Agriculture (16:137:576).
 Covering many aspects of the agri-bio marketplace (hot topic!), this course will be online on Thursday nights.
-Another phenomenal Food Science course is Food Safety and Plant Operations (16:137:602).
 This course includes training for the FDA-recognized Preventive Controls for Human Food certificate.

 For both Drug Discovery and Biotech folks: Drug Development from Concept to Market (16:137:510) is offered online on Thursday evenings.
 This is a foundational requirement for the Drug Discovery concentration.
 We also offer the courses Drug Discovery Through Pre-Clinical Development (16:137:511) (our "practicum" class for Drug Discovery) and Practical Clinical Trials (16:137:580).
 These courses are also great electives for Biotech and Personal Care Science (cosmetic regulatory!) students.
 Concepts in Biotechnology and Genomics (16:137:615) is online on Wednesday evenings.
 This popular course covers many topics that use biotech-great for those interested in biofuels or agriculture as well!
 Statistics in Clinical and Translational Research (16:137:581) is offered online on Wednesday nights, providing an indepth overview of statistical procedures used to analyze data from clinical and translational research studies.
-We're also offering Fundamentals of Regulatory Affairs (16:137:582).
+We're also offering Fundamentals of Regulatory Affairs (16:137:582) and Special Topics: Bioinformatics for Prof. Sciences (16:137:602 section 90).